vchahun/pyfst/README.md

 ## Installation

-1. Install the latest version of OpenFst (1.3.2)
+1. Install OpenFst 1.3
-2. `pip install pyfst`
+2. `pip install pyfst` (do not try installing directly from the git repository)

 ## Usage